sakaisha/alx-higher_level_programming/README.md

 ## Overview

-Welcome to the ALX Cohort 18 Higher Level Programming repository!
+Welcome to my ALX Higher Level Programming repository!
 This repository contains a collection of Python and other high-level programming tasks that I am working on as part of my learning journey in the ALX Software Engineering program.

 ## Table of Contents